Fake Sisqo: Sham Sisqo Fools Kanye West’s ‘New York Fashion Week’ Folks [Photos]

 Call him “Fake Sisqo.”
 Or “Sham Sisqo.”
 Or even “Sisqo the Imposter.”
-Either way, the guy who posed in the above and below photo with designer Vivienne Tam is not Sisqo.
-But the “Fake Sisqo” was able to finagle his way backstage at the Vivienne Tam FW2017 Runway Show at Gallery 1, in Skylight Clarkson Square during “New York Fashion Week: The Shows” on February 15, in New York City.
+Either way, the guy who posed in the above and below photos with designer Vivienne Tam is not Sisqo.
+But the “Fake Sisqo” was able to finagle his way backstage at the Vivienne Tam FW2017 Runway Show at Gallery 1 in Skylight Clarkson Square during “New York Fashion Week: The Shows” on February 15, in New York City.

-Those who know the real Sisqo — the R&B singer responsible for such hits as the “Thong Song,” the Sisqo who sang “It’s All About Me” with singer Mya, as reported by MTV — know that the guy in the above photos doesn’t look a whole lot like the real Sisqo.
+Those who know the real Sisqo — the R&B singer responsible for such hits as the “Thong Song,”and “It’s All About Me” with singer Mya, as reported by MTV — know that the guy in the above photos doesn’t look a whole lot like the real Sisqo.

-However, as reported by Page Six, the fake Sisqo was able to fool enough people at New York Fashion Week shows that “Sham Sisqo” got to sit front and center at certain fashion shows, and get his photo taken with designers like Vivienne.
+However, as reported by Page Six, the fake Sisqo was able to fool enough people at New York Fashion Week shows that “Sham Sisqo” got to sit front and center at certain fashion shows and get his photo taken with designers like Vivienne.
 The publication reports that the “Fake Sisqo” also got to sit in the front row of Philipp Plein’s show, wearing what could be a knock-off Versace suit.

 “Fake Sisqo” even made his way to Kanye West’s presentation.
 The real Sisqo was busy posting news on Monday, February 13, about his appearance in Las Vegas, scheduled for Thursday, February 16.